ags799/aldb/README.md

 aldb - The Alloy DeBugger
 =========================

-aldb allows its users to easily gain an understanding of why their Alloy models don't work.
+`aldb` allows its users to easily understand why their Alloy models don't work.

 Development
 -----------